May 7, 2018

 [NR] So it’s going to be crowd-sourced, some crowd-funding for this.
-If people want to give, how do they find out more and then are there benefits to giving?
+If people want to give, how do they find out more?
+Are there benefits to giving?
 What do they get if they pony up some cash?

-[RC] The best thing to do is go to our website, www.historiclondontown.org and we will have the Build a Bar campaign featured prominently on our homepage for the next month or so.
-And so that’s the easiest way to give.
+[RC] The best thing to do is go to our website, www.HistoricLondonTown.org and we will have the Build a Bar campaign featured prominently on our homepage for the next month or so, and so that’s the easiest way to give.
 We already have a $5,000 matching pledge that we are working with right now so that’s really good for us.
 There are different levels of benefits depending on what you are giving us.
-Some of them are just a small – on the lower end, you could get a pamphlet of colonial drinks, recipes for colonial cocktails.
-On the higher end, you get a chance to graffiti the bar and that’s something that they had in the colonial period, or actually bars today if you look around [laughter].
-People graffiti the bar, so I do have images of that time period of bars with graffiti on it and so we’ll let people do it in a way that isn’t scandalous.
+Some of them are just a small… On the lower end, you could get a pamphlet of colonial drinks, recipes for colonial cocktails.
+On the higher end, you get a chance to graffiti the bar and that’s something that they had in the colonial period – or actually bars today if you look around.
+People graffiti the bar.
+So I do have images of that time period of bars with graffiti on it and so we’ll let people do it in a way that isn’t scandalous.
 But if they just want to put their initials and a date, that’s totally fine and [crosstalk] –

 [NR] If they give enough can they be scandalous?